PavelDoGreat/Laws-of-Universe/README.md

 _To experience each other they separate into infinite stories with a desire to become one.
 Together they create different worlds, they make rules of existence and design how they look like according to the role they are playing._

 His love for mystery is the cause of birth for unlimited souls.
-Every soul is eternal and always existed.
-We are all a small tiny part of the same infinite light and it is God that plays through us and experience everything.
+As God is eternal and so is every soul.
+We all share the same infinite light while we are experiencing a tiny part of consciousness.
+And it is God that plays through us and experience everything.

 God acts independently from souls while He is the supersoul of everyone and represents our true self.
 He is a person just like we are and He has a beautiful consort.

 Because every soul needs its own reality, each have its own mysterious half.
-The halves truly are only meant for each other and their union is eternal. _While you may not believe that you have your perfect half, I will help you to understand that it is real and explain how to find each other in second chapter._
+The halves truly are only meant for each other and their union is eternal. _While you may not believe that you have your half, I will help you to understand that it is real and explain how to find each other in second chapter._

 ___If everything is a perfect reflection, how God, His consort and other souls are perceived as independent actors?___ God separates His original mysterious Half with His another form and places Her another form as His consort.
 It still remains fair but without everyone being seen as same.